gmosx/dart-ripple_rest/README.md

 Features
 --------

-* Future based API.
+* Future-based API.
-* PODO (Plain Old Dart Objects) automatically generated from the JSON schema.
+* Typed PODO (Plain Old Dart Objects) automatically generated from the JSON schema.
 * Works on the browser and the command line.